top of page

 Kung Pao chicken

-The history of kung pao chicken is believed to have originated in the Sichuan province. of southern China in the early 19th century.
-The story goes on to the story of Ding Baozhen, a young official and governor of Sichuan Province during the Qing Dynasty, who was saved from drowning by a local man.
+The history of kung pao chicken is believed to have originated in the Sichuan province of southern China in the early 19th century.
+The story continues with the tale of Ding Baozhen, a young official and governor of Sichuan Province during the Qing Dynasty, who was saved from drowning by a local man.
 In gratitude, Ding visited the man and his family, who served him a dish of diced and marinated chicken, peanuts, and Sichuan peppercorns.
 Ding enjoyed the dish so much that he asked for the recipe.
 The dish is thought to be named after Ding's title, Gongbao, which translates to "Palace Guardian".
 Over time, Kung Pao chicken spread beyond the Sichuan province and became a staple of Chinese cuisine.
 It underwent variations in different regions and adopted local ingredients and flavours.

 Today, Kung Pao chicken is a family favourite in any Indian-Chinese restaurant.
-It is one of the most ordered dishes on the menu for its sharp spice and lovely flavour.
-Commercial Kung Pao chicken is usually made from a ready commercial sauce that is usually filled with colour additives and preservatives.
+It is one of the most popular dishes on the menu, thanks to its sharp spice and lovely flavour.
+Commercial Kung Pao chicken is typically made from a ready-made commercial sauce that is often filled with colour additives and preservatives.
 This is a relatively simple recipe and one that always turns out well.
-The colour is natural from the bright red Sichuan peppercorns and not food colouring.
+The colour is natural, derived from the bright red Sichuan peppercorns, and not artificial food colouring.

 For more recipes from Zafar, click here.